cfonseka/conference-notes/nextgen_omics_presession_spatial_transcriptomics_notes.md

 Cohort: 5 CMV-affected and 4 CMV-unaffected pregnancies

-Used Nanostring GeoMix DSP to perform spatial transcriptomic profiling on placental tissue samples Stain FFPE-slides with oligo-conjugated Abs, select region of interest (in spatial space) -> cleave barcodes and quantify digitally
+Used Nanostring GeoMx DSP to perform spatial transcriptomic profiling on placental tissue samples Stain FFPE-slides with oligo-conjugated Abs, select region of interest (in spatial space) -> cleave barcodes and quantify digitally
   Allows for (small region) spatially resolved transcriptomics

-Identified CD45+ cells (and cytotrophoblasts via CK7) and profiled using GeoMix Studied four specific ROIs based on interface betwen CD45+ and CK7+ cells
+Identified CD45+ cells (and cytotrophoblasts via CK7) and profiled using GeoMx Studied four specific ROIs based on interface betwen CD45+ and CK7+ cells

 Unsupervised clustering showed that CMV-infected immune cells have distinct proteomic signature: